Breast Augmentation Northern Virginia

-A septoplasty is a quick procedure (about one hour) with minimal recovery.
-There will be no swelling or bruising on the outside of your face.
+A septoplasty is a fairly quick procedure (about one hour) with minimal recovery.
+There should not be swelling or bruising on the outside of your face.
 The procedure is performed under anesthesia in an operating room for your comfort.
-You will go home shortly afterwards.
+You will go home shortly afterward.
 Dr. Sailon goes to great length to ensure you are comfortable during your recovery.
-Small nasal splints may be placed inside your nose and are removed easily one week after surgery.
+Small nasal splints may be placed inside your nose and are removed one week after surgery.
 Most take one week off from work but some may be able to return sooner.

 6801 Whittier Avenue, Suite 301

 2200 Opitz Boulevard, Suite 250

 Woodbridge, VA 22191

 5530 Wisconsin Avenue, Suite 711